My hang-gliding love-affair

 What made me take that risk, I imagine you’re asking?

-I find that hard to answer because, to me, it wasn’t a risk.
+I find that difficult to answer because, to me, it wasn’t a risk.
 By then I was a fairly accomplished hang-glider pilot, knew my glider was well constructed, safely maintained, and the weather was perfect.
 Not only that, but I was eager to experience the excitement of flying down the valley and out over Ruhpolding far below.

 Was I scared?
 Yes of course, I was.
 But if you didn’t have that fear, you wouldn’t be safe, take your time pre-flight checking everything, and carefully preparing for your flight.
 Inevitably, you’d make a mistake.
 And you’d die.
 Or end up with bits missing — bits of you, that is.
 So, fear was a good thing.